Last updated: June 2026

 Most small business acquisitions are financed through SBA 7(a) loans.
 If the buyer cannot get SBA financing, the pool of qualified buyers shrinks dramatically.
 All-cash buyers exist, but they extract a steep price discount in exchange for certainty of close.
 Seller financing without standby requirements usually means a smaller SBA loan, lower purchase price, or both.

-The 5% to 10% deferred is the cost of getting the deal done at a price the seller wants.
+The 5% deferred is the cost of getting the deal done at a price the seller wants.
 Most sellers prefer that trade-off to accepting a lower all-cash offer or watching the deal fall apart over financing.

 There is also a trust element.
 Sellers who carry a note have an ongoing relationship with the buyer.
 They have an incentive to see the business succeed, which makes them more likely to provide a reasonable transition period, answer questions post-close, and support the transfer.